adeelasaleem694/Pandas_Practice/UdemyCourses/README.md

-# PandasPractice
+# UdemyCourses

-This repository contains a collection of exercises and examples demonstrating the practical use of **pandas** for data analysis.
 The dataset used involves exploring Udemy course data to answer interesting questions and perform insightful analyses.

 ## Features